michael2012z/BitBible/markdown/KJV/files/Ps.md

 25. For our soul is bowed down to the dust: our belly cleaveth unto the earth.

-26. Arise for our help, and redeem us for thy mercies’ sake.for our…: Heb. a help for us
+26. Arise for our help, and redeem us for thy mercies’ sake.

 ## Psalms 45

-1. To the chief Musician upon Shoshannim, for the sons of Korah, Maschil, A Song of loves.My heart is inditing a good matter: I speak of the things which I have made touching the king: my tongue is the pen of a ready writer.Maschil: or, of instructionis inditing: Heb. boileth, or, bubbleth up
+1. To the chief Musician upon Shoshannim, for the sons of Korah, Maschil, A Song of loves.My heart is inditing a good matter: I speak of the things which I have made touching the king: my tongue is the pen of a ready writer.

 2. Thou art fairer than the children of men: grace is poured into thy lips: therefore God hath blessed thee for ever.

 3. Gird thy sword upon thy thigh, O most mighty, with thy glory and thy majesty.

-4. And in thy majesty ride prosperously because of truth and meekness and righteousness; and thy right hand shall teach thee terrible things.ride…: Heb. prosper thou, ride thou
+4. And in thy majesty ride prosperously because of truth and meekness and righteousness; and thy right hand shall teach thee terrible things.

 5. Thine arrows are sharp in the heart of the king’s enemies; whereby the people fall under thee.